 Richmond continues process to establish underlying zoning for Land Use Contracts

-The City of Richmond is continuing its process to establish the underlying zoning for six of the 45 remaining Land Use Contracts (LUCs) within Richmond, city-wide.
+The City of Richmond is continuing its process to establish the underlying zoning for Land Use Contracts (LUCs) within Richmond.

-Consistent with the Local Government Act, Richmond City Council must consider bylaws to establish underlying zoning for the 45 remaining Land Use Contracts including commercial, industrial, agricultural and multi-family properties by June 30, 2022, exactly two years before all Land Use Contracts in the province are terminated on June 30, 2024.
+Consistent with the Local Government Act, Richmond City Council must consider bylaws to establish underlying zoning for all Land Use Contracts by June 30, 2022, exactly two years before all Land Use Contracts in the province are terminated on June 30, 2024.
 Simply put, Richmond City Council must have zoning in place so that when the LUCs are terminated, there is a set of zoning regulations for the affected properties.

-Council has now given first reading to six underlying zoning bylaws for eight commercial and multi-family properties developed under the six LUCs in the Broadmoor area.
-These proposed bylaws are scheduled for consideration at the regular Public Hearing on Monday, December 14, 2020.
+Council has given first reading to underlying zoning bylaws for properties containing primarily commercial and multi-family residential uses developed under 16 LUCs in the Blundell, Seafair, and Steveston areas, as well as in the north portion of City Centre.
+These proposed bylaws are scheduled for consideration at the regular Public Hearing on Monday, March 21, 2022.
 The proposed underlying zoning bylaws have generally been designed to reflect the specific regulations under each existing LUC to ensure that existing uses on the property continue to be permitted, while not providing for any additional development rights.

-A Notice of Public Hearing will be sent to all affected property owners and tenants, in addition to surrounding property owners and tenants in early December.
-The notice will include details on how to participate in the Public Hearing process, if desired.
+A Notice of Public Hearing has been sent to all affected property owners and tenants, in addition to surrounding property owners and tenants.
+The notice includes details on how to participate in the Public Hearing process, if desired.

-To learn more about Land Use Contracts or see if your property is covered by a Land Use Contract, go to www.richmond.ca/plandev/planning2/projects/LUC.
-More information is available by emailing firstname.lastname@example.org or calling 604-204-8626.
+To learn more about Land Use Contracts or see if your property is covered by a Land Use Contract, visit www.richmond.ca/plandev/planning2/projects/LUC.
+For more information email email@example.com or call 604-204-8626.